eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 ./mkCombinations.sh
 ```

 to do all of this, then add the files to the limit and likelihood plotting configs to display the results.
-It's probably best to run in a `screen` session since the whole thing can take a while. **ADD INSTRUCTIONS TO COMBINE NON-VBF WITH VBF TO GET COMPLETE RUN-2 LIMIT WHEN I'VE FIGURED OUT HOW**
+It's probably best to run in a `screen` session since the whole thing can take a while.

 If I also copy the root files over, I can rename them by navigating to the directory they're stored in, and run for the limit root files